The story of drinking in early America began before the Revolutionary War and continued after it.

 Aaron and Musto elaborated.23

 The combination of precipitate and bewildering change unmoored people from their sense of place, both social and physical.
 Consequently, there was more drinking in settings that no longer even offered the pretense of other activities.
-Thus, the tavern or inn, where food and lodging provided a milieu that militated against intense drinking, gave way almost exclusively to the grogshop, essentially an early version of the saloon.
+The tavern provided food and lodging that gave a milieu that militated against intense drinking.
+But it gave way almost exclusively to the grog-shop.
+That was essentially an early version of the saloon.
 Drinking became detached from earlier safeguards.
-And whereas before this process of detachment had provoked attempts to reassert controls, efforts at regulation became increasingly listless and ineffectual.
+And efforts at regulation became much more ineffectual.

 Solitary drinking, unencumbered by social control, increased during this time.
 “A sizeable number of Americans for the first time began to drink to excess by themselves.
 The solo binge was a new pattern of drinking.
 Periods of abstinence were interspersed every week, month, or season with one to three-day periods of solitary inebriation.”24